jimmykimani/Bucketlist/README.md

     ```
 - **Delete a bucketlist**

-    To create a bucketlist, make a **POST** request to the following URI:
+    To delete a bucketlist, make a **DELETE** request to the following URI:
     **http://127.0.0.1:5000/api/v1/bucketlists/**.

     ![login](https://i.imgur.com/ucsGJ38.png)